MicrosoftDocs/dynamics-365-ai/ai-docs/sales/who-knows-whom.md

 ---
 title: "Who Knows Whom in Dynamics 365 for Sales | MicrosoftDocs"
 description: "how to get introduced to a lead in Dynamics 365 for Sales."
-keywords: "who knows whom, get introduced to lead, Dynamics 365 for Sales" ms.date: 10/31/2018 ms.service: crm-online ms.custom:
+keywords: "who knows whom, get introduced to lead, Dynamics 365 for Sales, Sales Insights" ms.date: 10/31/2018 ms.service: crm-online ms.custom: